About our index

 A more detailed description of the methodology can be found in the full technical composite paper (PDF).

-Read our brand new 2016 National Index Report: How Are Canadians Really Doing?
+Read our 2016 National Index Report: How Are Canadians Really Doing?
 (PDF)

 Is our overall quality of life getting better or worse?
 Are we getting closer or moving farther away from realizing the kind of Canada we want to live in?